TravisWheelerLab/drug-sniffer/site/source/stages.rst

 Stage 6 - Activity Prediction
 -----------------------------

 The docking score produced by AutoDock Vina is only a loose estimate of the actual binding affinity.
 DrugSniffer adds 3 post hoc re-scoring methods (1) the Autodock Vina score (2) the SMINA score (3) **dock2bind** (the default) which is a neural network re-scoring strategy.
-The model is trained on ligand-protein complexes taken from the LIT-PCBA and DUD-E. For each docked pose, 16 pose descriptors calculated by SMINA, along with the DFIRE estimate of protein–ligand potential are used as input to the model. **dock2bind** produces a value between 0 and 1 and can be thought of as the model's confidence that the molecule binds to the pocket, constrained by the specific pose.
+The model is trained on ligand-protein complexes taken from the LIT-PCBA and DUD-E. For each docked pose, 16 pose descriptors calculated by SMINA, along with the DFIRE estimate of protein–ligand potential are used as input to the model. **dock2bind** produces a value from 0 to 1 and can be thought of as the model's confidence that the molecule binds to the pocket, constrained by the specific pose.

+The model accepts the values below, in order, as a comma- or whitespace-delimited
+table:

+1. Pose (identifier)
+2. Chemical name
+3. gauss_1
+4. gauss_2
+5. repulsion
+6. hydrophobic
+7. non_hydrophobic
+8. vdw
+9. non_dir_hbond_lj
+10. non_dir_anti_h_bond_quadratic
+11. non_dir_h_bond
+12. acceptor_acceptor_quadratic
+13. donor_donor_quadratic
+14. electrostatic
+15. ad4_solvation
+16. ligand_length
+17. constant_term
+18. num_tors_div
+19. DFIRE

+The output of this stage is a comma-delimited table of values containing the columns listed below:

+1. Pose (identifier)
+2. Chemical name
+3. Docked file path
+4. Model output (from 0 to 1)

 Required environment variables: